SCGT SPORTS SCULPTURES

 The lightning quick youngster first hit the headlines as a 16-year-old sprinter competing for the Western Suburbs Athletics Club.

-Mathews represented Australia from 1950 to 1961 and competed at two Olympic Games, two Commonwealth Games and a Centenary Games.
+Mathews (above right) represented Australia from 1950 to 1961 and competed at two Olympic Games, two Commonwealth Games and a Centenary Games.

 She won two gold medals and a silver medal at the 1954 Empire (Commonwealth) Games in Vancouver and two bronze medals at the 1956 Olympic Games in Melbourne.